Kaio-Olimpio/Probability-for-GEI/README.md

-# Unraveling genotype-by-environment interaction with probability theory.
+# Leveraging probability concepts for genotype by environment recommendation
-Dias et al. 2020
+Dias et al. 2021

 The following files contain: